Student Credit Cards

 Whether or not you've had a credit card before, these simple tips will ensure you know what to do and what not to do when you get your student credit card:

-- Only use your credit card for items that are essential.
-This strategy usually stops impulse spending, which will run up a credit card in no time.
+- Only use your credit card for essential items.
 If you want to buy something but don't need it straight away, consider saving up for it instead.
-Keeping your credit card at home and saving it for emergencies is a good way to curb the temptation to spend.
+Keeping your credit card at home and saving it for textbooks, groceries and emergencies is a good way to curb the temptation to spend.